Documentation / Sustainable web plugin

 We know using the internet means using electricity to power servers.
 And because most of that electricity comes from burning fossil fuels, it means every byte sent has a cost in carbon as well as power.
 The sustainable web plugin combines the latest in peer reviewed science and open data from the Green Web Foundation to help you build greener, more sustainable websites and applications!

-Chris Adams has written down more details how we do the calculations.
+Chris Adams has written down more details on how we do the calculations.

 Enable the plugin by adding --sustainable.enable: